rizvifazi/Java/Aspire/Day - 22 Spring.md

 long countBySalaryGreaterThanEqual(double sal);
 ```

-5. If we want to perform joins or subqueries then we cant use custom JPA method, in that case we have to write the queries using @Query
+5. If we want to perform joins or subqueries then we can't use custom JPA method, in that case we have to write the queries using `@Query`
     - 2 types of query
    1. JPAQL - `@Query` - query the entity class
    2. SQL - `@Query` - query the table directly